LANDSCAPES

 SOLD - Private Collection

-Wild spaces are far from untidy, they have a place for every stone and sapling while the water moves where it needs to go.
-Our stewardship of our wild spaces protects this water for all generations to come.
+Wild spaces are far from untidy; they have a place for every stone and sapling while the water moves where it needs to go.
+The stewardship of our wild spaces protects this water for all generations to come.
+This scene is from Cataract Creek near HIghwood River in Kananaskis Country of the Alberta Rocky Mountains.

-The square paintings celebrate the wisdom of the wild spaces.
+The square landscape paintings celebrate the wisdom of the wild spaces.
 This wisdom speaks to our resilience, rebirth, awakening, vulnerability, and strengths.
 Although the 12”x12” Acrylic on Canvas paintings have sold, they are available as Giclee Prints on Canvas.
+The landscape paintings were inspired by hikes in the Kananaskis and Sheep River Valley of the Rocky Mountains of Alberta.

 That TIme of Day